woojoo666/arcana-notes/Readme.md

 			send: => @timestamp
 				messages <: (time: timestamp, user: username, text: draft)

 One of the difficulties when writing full-stack web applications is, often it can be ambiguous whether or not to put behavior in the server or in the client.
 For example, imagine if we wanted a web app that displayed all of a user's photos, potentially thousands of photos.
 On one hand, we could load the photos dynamically as the user scrolls through the album, but if the user has a slow internet connection, they would have to wait for photos to load every time they scrolled.
 On the other hand, we could proactively cache all photos on the client side so that the user can scroll smoothly, but then that would require a lot of memory on the client side.
 The best solution would probably be to do a mix of the two, caching only a few photos ahead of time, but this makes for a complicated dynamic caching mechanism.
-And while there's nothing wrong with complex optimizations like this, the problem is that current imperative languages force us to mix our business logic with our optimizations, so every optimization we make sacrifices flexibility and readability.
+And while there's nothing wrong with complex optimizations like this, the problem is that current imperative languages force us to mix our business logic with our optimizations, so every optimization we make sacrifices flexibility and readability, and reduces code reuse.

 Also, current web applications have a very strict separation between the server and client, with all communication handled through clunky HTTP requests or web sockets.
 Not only do they add lots of overhead, but they also make it difficult to migrate behavior between the server and client when we want to make changes.
 We are also forced to use HTTP requests when calling 3rd party APIs, which often leads to a complicated mess of callbacks, promises, or `async/await` patterns.